podoodoo/web3-learning-journal/README.md

 ---

+### 12/19/2022 Hardhat Unit Testing Mappings

+You can destructure mappings to get the value of mappings in Solidity. [link](https://ethereum.stackexchange.com/a/126930/106502)

+---

 ### 12/16/2022 Upgradeable Tokens

 When using upgradeable tokens, you can't use constructors and have to use the initialize() method.